 - Select the Class character creation tab.

-[Some of these may be red, indicating that you do not qualify for them.]
+for use.
+[Some of these may be red, indicating that you do not

-is displayed, this time in the lower left frame.
+class is displayed, this time in the lower left frame.
 [If you do

 The level appears in the upper right frame.

 With your first class level, you will be asked to select a set of

 clothing (which you get for free), and may be asked to make other